Note: This is a chapter in the Grassroots Advocacy Toolkit.

 Having animal-friendly legislation in place is important to any long-term advocacy efforts.
 If we want to help local pets, we have to make sure that (1) there aren’t any current laws hindering us in our efforts to do so and (2) there are laws in place that help maximize that work.
 For example, some communities have outdated animal ordinances that prevent the implementation of trap-neuter-return programs for cats.
 Other places have problematic laws that require animal control officers to take any stray dogs directly to the shelter (further contributing to shelter overcrowding) rather than working to return the dogs to their owners in the field.

 It’s also important to understand how big of an impact advocating for humane legislation can have.
 While every animal is an individual and a life worth saving, we have to think beyond just saving one animal to long-term change that ensures the safety of hundreds of thousands.
 For example, we can rescue a pit bull terrier in a city with a breed ban in place.
-Or we can work together to convince the city council to pass legislation that prohibits breed discrimination and champions a more progressive ordinance focused on responsible pet ownership and public safety.
+Or we can work together to convince the city council to pass legislation that prohibits breed restrictions and champions a more progressive ordinance focused on responsible pet ownership and public safety.
 The passage of that one piece of legislation will save thousands of dogs and continue to do so indefinitely.

 You can help save cats and dogs in your community by working with your city council or other governing body to create a lifesaving animal ordinance.
 The following steps provide a road map for enacting a lifesaving ordinance in your city or county.